 When you first switch on a Chromebook, you will notice the only native app installed is Google’s Chrome Browser.

 That’s basically all there is to most Chromebooks.

-Pretty much all the other apps are web-based apps which deal with emails, photos or documents and apps that can run while connected to a network.
+Pretty much all the other apps are web-based apps that deal with emails, photos, or documents, and apps that can run while connected to a network.

 Google also offers 100GB of online storage with each Chromebook.